NoeltHS/Test/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 In order to work at BloxStreet, visit the [Quiz Center](https://www.roblox.com/games/652098479/Quiz-Center) and successfully pass the quiz.
 You will then be ranked to Trainee Team Member, the first LR rank.

 ### I am currently a Trainee, Junior, or Senior Team Member.
-How can I be promoted?
+How can I get promoted?
 {: .text-red-300 }
 {: .no_toc }
 Trainee, Junior, and Senior Team Members must attend training sessions to rank up.
 More information regarding promotions for these ranks can be found [here](https://support.bloxstreet.store/staff-information/staff-promotions.html#trainee-team-member-senior-team-member).

 ### I am currently a Management Intern, Team Leader, Store Supervisor, or Assistant Manager.
-How can I be promoted?
+How can I get promoted?
 {: .text-red-300 }
 {: .no_toc }
 Management Interns, Team Leaders, Store Supervisors, and Assistant Managers must attend shifts to rank up.
 More information regarding promotions for these ranks can be found [here](https://support.bloxstreet.store/staff-information/staff-promotions.html#management-intern-assistant-manager).

 ### I am currently a Store Manager.
-How can I be promoted?
+How can I get promoted?
 {: .text-red-300 }
 {: .no_toc }
 More information about promotions for Store Managers can be found [here](https://support.bloxstreet.store/staff-information/staff-promotions.html#store-manager-store-executive).